Cost of Living: Below the National Average

 For people interested in continuing their education, Berea College accepts non-degree students who want to audit classes.
 These students, though, whether age 28 or 88, must pass admission requirements similar to those for degree students.

-Summers are warm, with temperatures in the 70s, 80s and 90s.
+Berea weatherincludes summers with warm temperatures in the 70s, 80s and 90s.
 Winters can be chilly with temperatures in the 20s and 30s.
 On average, the area receives 46 inches of rain and 11 inches of snow per year.
 On the comfort index, a combination of temperature and humidity, Berea is below the national average.
 The sun shines 188 days of the year.